sam22kalvium/E-Commerce_follow_along/README.md

 - Use `useSelector` to access the email in other pages.

 This milestone enhances state management by making user data accessible throughout the app.

+### Milestone 33: JWT Token and Cookies

+Implement JWT authentication by generating and storing tokens in cookies.

+#### Key Tasks:
+- Install `jsonwebtoken`.
+- Create a JWT using `sign` with email and ID.
+- Set `maxAge` for expiration.
+- Store the token in a cookie via the response.

+This milestone focuses on secure authentication using JWT and cookies.

+### Milestone 34: JWT Token Validation

+Validate the JWT token stored in cookies to secure user authentication.

+#### Key Tasks:
+- Extract the token from browser cookies and send it to the server.
+- Implement a middleware function to validate the token.
+- Ensure protected pages require authentication before access.

+This milestone enhances security by enforcing JWT validation across the app.

+### Milestone 35: Project Deployment

+Deploy both the frontend and backend to make the project live.

+#### Key Tasks:
+- Deploy the backend using a hosting service and get the deployment link.
+- Update the frontend to use the deployed backend URL.
+- Deploy the frontend using a hosting service.
+- Ensure both frontend and backend are working properly.

+This milestone completes the project with a fully deployed and functional website. 🚀